curl/curl-for-win/README.md

     [LLVM/Clang](https://clang.llvm.org/) for projects supporting it.
-  - Binaries are cross-built and published from macOS (via [Travis CI](https://travis-ci.org/)), using LLVM/Clang for curl, libssh2, nghttp2, c-ares, brotli and zlib, and GCC for others.
+  - Binaries are cross-built and published from macOS (via [Travis CI](https://travis-ci.org/)), using LLVM/Clang for curl, libssh2, nghttp2, c-ares, brotli and zlib, and GCC for the remaining few.
   - Binaries are built with supported [hardening](https://en.wikipedia.org/wiki/Hardening_%28computing%29) options enabled.
   - Binaries are using [DWARF](https://en.wikipedia.org/wiki/DWARF) in x86 and
     [SEH](https://en.wikipedia.org/wiki/Microsoft-specific_exception_handling_mechanisms#SEH)